 Neonatal Abstinence Syndrome (NAS) the medical term for the health problems a baby struggles with as a result of a mother using drugs (including prescription painkillers) during pregnancy.
 Problems can include withdrawal symptoms like seizures, low birth weight, and difficulty sleeping, eating, and breathing.
-In a study conducted between 2000 and 2013, opiate use among expecting mothers increased cases of NAS from 1.5 in 1000 births to 6 in 1000 births.
+In a study conducted over 13 years, opiate use among expecting mothers increased cases of NAS from 1.5 in 1000 births to 6 in 1000 births.